School of GeoSciences Undergraduate Offer Holders

 Your compulsory and optional courses

 Explore your course choices.
-2026/27 choices will be updated in April.

 Free taster course 🌋